 The District may require students and their parents/guardians to reimburse the District for actual costs to repair or replace District property that is lost, damaged, stolen, returned in a different condition, or not returned on time.
 The District may pursue legal remedies to collect unpaid fines.

-For additional information, see Policy 5404.
-Link to Board Policy 5404
+For additional information, see Board Policy 5404.

 ENROLLMENT

 ENROLLMENT PROCEDURES